MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 `key_compare` is a synonym for the template parameter `Traits`.

-For more information on `Traits` see the [set Class](../standard-library/set-class.md) topic.
+For more information on `Traits`, see the [set Class](../standard-library/set-class.md) topic.

-Note that both `key_compare` and [value_compare](#value_compare) are synonyms for the template parameter `Traits`.
-Both types are provided for the set and multiset classes, where they are identical, for compatibility with the map and multimap classes, where they are distinct.
+Both `key_compare` and [value_compare](#value_compare) are synonyms for the template parameter `Traits`.
+Both types are provided for the set and multiset classes, where they're identical, for compatibility with the map and multimap classes, where they're distinct.

 ### Example